pkdone/PyMongoStockTicker/README.md

 ## Prerequisites

 1. A MongoDB deployment is already configured, running and accessible.
-This can be either a MongoDB Replica Set (see [example](https://github.com/pkdone/mongo-quick-repset) of how to quickly run one on the same local machine) or a Sharded Cluster (see [example](https://github.com/pkdone/mongo-multi-svr-generator) of how to quickly run one on the same local machine). **Note:** A standalone non-replicated MongoDB deployment cannot be used, as this would not support the Change Streams capability.
+This can be either a MongoDB Replica Set (see [example](https://github.com/pkdone/mongo-quick-repset) of how to quickly run one on the same local machine) or a Sharded Cluster (see [example](https://github.com/pkdone/mongo-multi-svr-generator) of how to quickly run one on the same local machine). **Note:** A standalone non-replicated MongoDB deployment cannot be used, as this is not supported by the Change Streams capability.

 2. The MongoDB Python Driver (PyMongo) is already installed locally.
 Example: